Statistical inference for Levy-driven graph supOU processes: From short- to long-memory in high-dimensional time series: Parameter estimation for the graph supOU process

-In addition to the previous discussion, we will also present the generalised method of moments framework for the parameter estimation of graph supOU processes, not necessarily restricted to the setting considered in Section \ref{sec:bridge}.
+We now present the key results from the generalised method of moments framework for the parameter estimation of graph supOU processes, not necessarily restricted to the setting considered in Section \ref{sec:bridge}.
+Full technical details and proofs are given in Appendix \ref{app:GMM}.

-We will construct the moment function for the GMM based on the mean, the variance, and the autocovariance up to lag $m \geq 2$, assuming their existence throughout Section \ref{sec:GMMestimator}.